The Best Compact Power Flush Machine For The Money

 Neither of those things makes them easy to move around or to stash safely in your van.
-Essentially, you’re going to need to strap it down to keep it safe when moving from job to job.
+Essentially, you’ll need to strap it down to keep it safe when moving from job to job.

-As you can see from the MagnaCleanse, it’s small, and it’s boxed; as compact as you like.
-And, that’s going to mean it’s easy to move from the job to your van, secure in your van, and remove when you get home.
+The MagnaCleanse, on the other hand, small, and it’s boxed — as compact as it gets.
+And that means it’s easy to move from the job to your van, secure in your van, and remove when you get home.
 We like that!

 As we’ve mentioned, traditional power flushing machines are bulky; up to 30kg in some cases.

 Time is money, and that’s something Adey has recognised.
 So, you won’t be wasting 4 hours, or more, using a typical power flushing machine.

 Instead, you’ll be completing your flushing jobs in around half that time.
-Time saved, means you can book in more jobs, give customers a better price than the average engineer, but still bank more per day than usual; win-win-win.
+Time saved means you can book more jobs, give customers a better price than the average engineer, but still bank more per day than usual; win-win-win.